 Wayne Weng’s musical interests and skills extend beyond classical music.
 An avid improviser, he frequently offers music from the American Songbook to the Beatles to Radiohead as encores.

 He holds degrees from the Eastman School of Music (Bachelor of Music and Performer’s Certificate), Mannes College of Music (Master of Music), Guildhall School of Music and Drama (Master of Music with distinction), and Yale University (Artist Diploma).
 He has been awarded grants from The Solti Foundation and British Columbia Arts Council.
 His teachers include Donna Fishwick, Sasha Starcevich, Natalya Antonova, Pavlina Dokovska, Joan Havill, Peter Frankl, and Ursula Oppens.
-Currently, he is a doctoral candidate at the City University of New York’s Graduate Center, where he is writing his dissertation on the mutability of the score, in which he examines the value of score alteration in performance.
+Currently, he is a doctoral candidate at the City University of New York’s Graduate Center, where he is writing his dissertation on the mutability of the score, in which he examines the history and value of score alteration in performance.